 - Fuel Tank Safety

 - Ramp Operations, Ground Handling & Safety Procedures

 What do we offer you?

-In partnership with Perth College UHI, AST delivers a range of academic and professional courses in aeronautical engineering, these are offered in accordance with the European Aviation Safety Agency requirements or as National Qualification, Higher National Certificate and Higher National Diploma level in Aeronautical Engineering, BEng(hons) degree in aircraft engineering and a BSc (Hons) in Aircaft Maintenance Engineering and Management.
+In partnership with UHI Perth, AST delivers a range of academic and professional courses in aeronautical engineering, these are offered in accordance with the European Aviation Safety Agency requirements or as National Qualification, Higher National Certificate and Higher National Diploma level in Aeronautical Engineering, BEng(hons) degree in aircraft engineering and a BSc (Hons) in Aircaft Maintenance Engineering and Management.